MelonKony/millmint/content/utopia/vekllei/society/government.md

 Since Vekllei citizens do not usually participate in the domestic securities markets, VECSEC lacks traditional legal authority over many of the foreigner participants in its supervised markets, but does extradite and prosecute financial crime through the EUROVEK and USVEK extradition treaties.
 It is made up of the following departments.

 * **General Council**: Advisory board to the Commonwealth.
+* **General Procuratorate**: Enforcement of penalties and prosecution of financial crimes.
 * **Department of Financing and Stock Exchange**: Regulation and monitoring of the Vekllei Stock Exchange and miscellaneous securities within the country.
 * **Department of International Markets**: Regulation and monitoring of the Vekllei International Market and government bonds.
 * **Department of Investments and Trusts**: Regulation and monitoring of the investments, securities and financial contracts of Vekllei citizens and companies.
-* **Department of Prosecution**: Enforcement of penalties and prosecution of financial crimes.
 {{</section>}}
 {{<section>}}
 #### Vekllei Trade Commission